 The Solution To Tooth Pain In Austin

-First, holding it by the crown only (that’s the part you can see) rinse the tooth briefly with warm water.
-If possible, gently put the tooth back into the socket and bite down on something soft like gauze or cloth to hold it in place.
+First, holding it by the crown only (that’s the part you can see), rinse the tooth briefly with warm water.
+If possible, gently put the tooth back into the socket and bite down on something soft, like gauze or cloth, to hold it in place.
 If you cannot replace it in the socket, place it in a cup of milk.

-Tooth Pain — In case of constant tooth pain or a swelling in your gums, call us so we can see you right away for your dental emergency.
-Being one of our regular patients is a benefit as it gives you access to Dr. Scaff on the weekends for your emergency dentistry needs.
+In case of constant tooth pain or swelling gums, call us so we can see you right away for your dental emergency.
+Being one of our regular patients is a benefit, as it gives you access to Dr. Scaff on the weekends for your emergency dentistry needs.

 If an area of the affected tooth is rough and bothersome but there is no tooth pain, call Dr. Scaff on his cell phone (512-750-0799).
 He can give you several ideas you can try at home or provide other restorative dentistry options.

 To reduce swelling and stop any more bleeding, moisten a towel or gauze with very cold water and apply it to the outside of your mouth.
-If the soft tissue injury appears to be serious or you are bleeding profusely, stay calm, keep applying pressure and go to your local emergency room.
+If the soft tissue injury appears to be serious or you are bleeding profusely, stay calm.
+Keep applying pressure and go to your local emergency room.